 Take a look – I’ve mentioned the date with each photo.
 The people wouldn’t ever dream of taking it down.
 Religious sentiments.
 They worship it.

 Stunning, isn’t it?
 It looks different at different times of the day.
 I haven’t seen any critters in it yet.
 But I daresay the structure is “alive”.
 The wonders of nature!
 I love the feeling of familiarity that comes with noticing all the little things around me.
-I love that my mind is what my body does for a living!
+I love how nature teaches us that moving on, moving forward is the best way to live.

 Tell me, is there something in your area that you see every day, that fascinates you?